-Nikki Tilley from Gardening Know How says wide pathways should certainly be a consideration people take into account if they are designing their garden for older age.
+Nikki Tilley from Gardening Know How says wide pathways should certainly be a consideration that people take into account if they are designing their garden as they get older.

 “Include pathways that provide easy access for individuals using walkers, canes or wheelchairs.”

 Pathways should be even and have non-slip surfaces, whilst being around three-foot-wide with a large turning circle.
 Gravel pathways are not a good idea as they can be difficult to navigate for wheelchair users and gardeners with sticks.